revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

   Option B.55
 <details><summary> <b>Explanation</b> </summary>

 Adding multiple return statements doesn’t perform any task.
-Once function execution is encountered with the return statement, it stops the execution by returning whatever specified by the return statement.
+Once function execution is encountered with the return statement, it stops the execution by returning whatever is specified by the return statement.
 	</details>
 	</details>

-16.Debug the code, give the correct code and output for the following code?
+16.Debug and correct the following code and find the output for the same?
 (Create a function named func which always returns the number: 100)

 ``` python